Ridwan805/Ridwan805/README.md

 ### Ahoy there 👋
 # Welcome to the land of learning something new and exciting.
-### [Hello, Welcome to my Github profile.
+### <p>Hello, Welcome to my Github profile.
 My name is Ridwan and currently I am pursuing my Bachelors of Science in Computer Science and Engineering from BRAC University.
-I am currently enrolled in 6th semester]
+I am currently enrolled in 6th semester</p>

 <br />